-

 Helping One Person at a Time

 Relationships are only as strong as they are open and honest.
-Do we challenge people or are we afraid to “offend” them?
+Do we challenge people, or are we afraid to “offend” them?
 Political correctness can be a powerful tool when we are afraid of doing or saying anything that might be seen as offending groups that are considered “at risk.”
-However, when you bond with individuals there is a great divide that narrows as people understand that you care.
-You earn a right to talk when you care for “Jose Perez” or “Steve Rose” instead of just the label of “poor” or “client” or “case.”
+However, when you bond with individuals, a great divide narrows as people understand that you care.
+You earn a right to talk when you care for “Jose Perez” or “Steve Rose” instead of merely a being with the label of “poor” or “client” or “case.”

 Some failed programs spend a lot of money but are too stingy with what is truly important: treating people as human beings made in God’s image, not as animals.